Oxford and Cambridge Maths Interview Questions

 These are just six examples of questions that could arise in a maths interview at Oxbridge.
 Since mathematics is such a vast subject, the likelihood of encountering these specific questions is low, but the purpose of these examples is to illustrate how you can effectively tackle any maths-based interview question to provide a thorough and insightful response.

-At this stage, it’s nearly impossible to understand the science behind every potential question, so don’t be discouraged if you don’t grasp everything discussed in these examples.
+At this stage, it will be head to be fully skilled in the concepts behind every potential question, so don’t be discouraged if you don’t grasp everything discussed in these examples.
 All of these questions will be based upon concepts that you should have learnt during your A-Levels, so everything you’re asked will be achievable at your level of knowledge.

 Oxbridge Maths Interview Tips